Swami Vivekananda Yoga Anusandhana Samsthana

+Programs Offered

 Claims of forthcoming yoga-based cures

 The Union Minister of State for AYUSH, Shripad Yasso Naik claimed after visiting S-VYASA in 2016 that "many people told us they have been cured of cancer by regular practice of yoga.
 The institute has found a technique of yoga for the prevention and cure of cancer".
 Naik further claimed that it would become possible to treat diabetes the same way.